Cosmic Structure Strikes Back: The Elimination of Vector-Mediated Nonstandard Interaction Models as a Mechanism for Sterile Neutrino Dark Matter Production: Methods

 \subsection{Mapping to structure formation}

-For each PSD output at $T_{\mathrm{low}}$ we compute the linear matter power spectrum with CLASS~\cite{Blas:2011rf}, using \emph{Planck} 2018 baseline parameters, specifically the best estimate parameters from the TT,TE,EE+lowE+lensing column in Table 2 and including one massive neutrino with $\sum m_\nu=0.06$ eV~\cite{Planck:2018vyg}.
+For each PSD output at $T_{\mathrm{low}}$ we compute the linear matter power spectrum with the Cosmic Linear Anisotropy Solving System (CLASS)~\cite{Blas:2011rf}, using \emph{Planck} 2018 baseline parameters, specifically the best estimate parameters from the TT,TE,EE+lowE+lensing column in Table 2 and including one massive neutrino with $\sum m_\nu=0.06$ eV~\cite{Planck:2018vyg}.
 We then form the relative transfer function

 and fit to the calibrated thermal-WDM template to define an \emph{equivalent} $\mth$ for each model point.
 We adopt the updated calibration of thermal-WDM suppression for large $\mth$ from~\cite{Vogel:2022odl}, which corrects the older Viel et al.\ mapping and is particularly important above a few keV.